-ICANN's work is now focused on implementation: creating an application and evaluation process for new gTLDs that is aligned with the policy recommendations and provides a clear roadmap for applicants to reach delegation, including Board approval.
+ICANN's work is now focused on implementation: creating an application and evaluation process for new gTLDs that is aligned with the policy recommendations and provides a clear roadmap for applicants.
 This implementation work is reflected in the drafts of the applicant guidebook that have been released for public comment, and in the explanatory papers giving insight into rationale behind some of the conclusions reached on specific topics.
 Meaningful community input has led to revisions of the draft applicant guidebook.
 In parallel, ICANN is establishing the resources needed to successfully launch and operate the program.

-This draft of the Applicant Guidebook is the fourth draft made available for public comment as the work advances through implementation.
+This draft of the Applicant Guidebook is the third draft made available for public comment as the work advances through implementation.